Santiago de Chile, Chile, October 22-26, 2017

 The registration fee is payable through the ESO shop via credit card.
 It includes admittance to tutorials and all sessions, lunch, morning and afternoon coffee breaks, cocktail reception and an electronic copy of the conference proceedings.

-· September 15th Final deadline for poster submission & final announcement (with program)
+- September 30th Final deadline for ready to print poster submission & final announcement (with program)

 ADASS has organized a block reservation in the Sheraton Hotel at preferential rates.
 The LOC encourages participants to take advantage of this offer and to plan to stay in this hotel.
 Links to the hotel booking pages are provided below: